 This spin radius r, electron rest mass me and t from eq.
 4 may be used to calculate the intrinsic electron spin or angular momentum magnitude

 mer2/t = (1/2)(h/2π) (eq.
 5)

 where me is electron rest mass, h is Planck's constant and t is observational tick time in seconds.
 Eq.
-5 sets a scalar expression of the classical angular momentum equal to the observed value of intrinsic electron spin of 1/2 of the reduced Planck constant (h/2π).
-Expressing radius r in fundamental length d units (sqrt(3)d/2) and solving for the Planck constant, we have
+5 sets a scalar expression of the classical angular momentum equal to the absolute value of the observed intrinsic electron spin of 1/2 of the reduced Planck constant (h/2π).
+Rearranging eq.
+5 to solve for the Planck constant,

 6. Alternate Calculation of BM Fundamental Time Unit t.